clarinet, bass clarinet and flute

 Percussion & Vocals

-Betsy develped skills as a percussionist and vocalist in both community bands and small ensembles, gleaning skills and instruments, from her generous musical family and teachers.
+Betsy developed skills as a percussionist and vocalist in both community bands and small ensembles, gleaning skills and instruments, from her generous musical family and teachers.

 Some of the groups she has played with are: BEVY, Momenti Rubati, Artesian Rumble, Arkestra, Som de Chuva, LunaMelt, The Beat Greens, Samba Olywa, Planetary People, Olympia Flute Choir, Mugomboo and Choro Tomorrow.

-Betsy lives with her huband and cat in Lacey.
+Betsy lives with her husband in Lacey.
 She believes creative expression is a basic human right.

 Flute & Vocals